Zoom

 The Zoom Meeting and Zoom Webinar tools offer similar features and functionality but have some key differences.
 Users can also record their screens, screen share and use Zoom for remote desktop control.

-Zoom meetings
+Zoom Meetings

-Zoom webinars
+Zoom Webinars

 For further information on Webinars, visit What is a Webinar and how do I set one up?.

-Comparison between Zoom meetings and webinars
+Comparison between Zoom Meetings and Webinars

 Feature Zoom Meeting Zoom Webinar